Basic troubleshooting steps for live sessions.

 Use Google Chrome.
 This is our best supported browser.

-If you use VPN and are running into issues, try disabling it.
+If you use VPN and are running into issues, try logging out of it.
 Using a VPN to connect to your corporate network while getting on Juno can work, but VPNs naturally add more hops to a network connection.
 This can cause lag or quality problems.
-VPN's can cause issues when joining a live session.
+VPNs can cause issues when joining a live session.
+For security and privacy, make sure to log back into your VPN when the session is complete.

 Restart your network.
 Can fix your unstable internet connection.